httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 If the attribute-name case-insensitively matches the string "Domain", the user agent MUST process the cookie-av as follows.

-1. If the attribute-value is empty, the behavior is undefined.
-However, the user agent SHOULD ignore the cookie-av entirely.
+1. If the attribute-value is empty:

+    1. Let cookie-domain be the canonicalized request-host.

+    Otherwise:

     2. If the first character of the attribute-value string is %x2E ("."):

         1. Let cookie-domain be the attribute-value without the leading %x2E (".") character.

         Otherwise:

-    1. Let cookie-domain be the entire attribute-value.
+        2. Let cookie-domain be the entire attribute-value.

-3. Convert the cookie-domain to lower case.
+2. Convert the cookie-domain to lower case.

-4. Append an attribute to the cookie-attribute-list with an attribute-name of Domain and an attribute-value of cookie-domain.
+3. Append an attribute to the cookie-attribute-list with an attribute-name of Domain and an attribute-value of cookie-domain.

 ### The Path Attribute